Two Days in Bagan, Myanmar

 Final Thoughts

-If this is your first time visiting our blog a quick reminder that we are currently in our mid-fifties and as we arrived in Bagan things were a bit challenging.
+If this is your first time visiting our blog, this is a quick reminder that we are currently in our mid-fifties, and when we arrived in Bagan, things were a bit challenging.

-Sleep-deprived and both with varied sorts of stomach issues, it took us a day to get ready for Bagan.
-I am sure this happens to younger travelers as well and these are the bumps on the road you have to overcome.
+Sleep-deprived and both with various stomach issues, it took us a day to get ready for Bagan.
+I am sure younger travelers experience this as well, and these are the bumps on the road you have to overcome.

 Bagan sunrise scooter tour

-After we regained our usual stride Bagan was everything we could have hoped for in a travel destination.
-So radically different in culture and sights from our usual Scandinavian/Canadian surroundings.
+After we regained our usual stride, Bagan was everything we could have hoped for in a travel destination.
+It was so radically different in culture and sights from our usual Scandinavian/Canadian surroundings.

 In essence, Bagan delivered an epiphany moment of travel.
-These were the kind of adventures, ups, and downs, and awe moments, that we were hoping to experience when we started our travel project 4+ years earlier.
+These were the kind of adventures, ups and downs, and awe moments that we were hoping to experience when we started our travel project four years earlier.

 Read our next post from Myanmar: